Tips for Traveling with Infants: (Scroll down for toddler tips)

 Tips for Flying with Twin Toddlers:

 - Do NOT board the plane during family boarding or pre-boarding, wait until the very very last minute.
 The key here is the less time they are on the plane the better.

 - Let them run around the airport terminal beforehand to tire them out.
 Don't worry if people are looking at you, let them get all their energy out ahead of time.

-- Again, pick seats in the very back of the plane so you are close to the bathrooms and flight attendants and it's more accepted to have kids in the back.
+- Pick seats in the very back of the plane so you are close to the bathrooms and flight attendants and it's more accepted to have kids in the back.

 - Unveil a new toy for the very first time!

 - Have lots and lots of snacks!
 I totally over fed them during their flight during the holidays when they were 13 months, but it kept them from crying or running away.
 I even gave them chips and other snacks I normally wouldn't so they were mesmirized for a bit with just eating on my lap.

 - Pack a change of clothes (mine always get pee through their diaper or pour juice on themselves etc) and disposable changer mats for the bathroom.

 - Avoid putting on baby shoes, they will just keep taking them off.
 We also almost lost one.
 Just do socks, more comfy and less likely to kick the seat in front of them with heavy sole shoes.